streamnative/pulsar_weekly/content/2020/2020-12/2020-12-18-pulsar-weekly.md

 title: "2020-12-18-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - 2020-12-12 ~ 2020-12-18"
 date: 2020-12-12 ~ 2020-12-18
-description: "This is the Pulsar community weekly update for 2020-12-12 ~ 2020-12-18, with updates on Pulsar client, broker, Functions, and so on."
+description: "This is the Pulsar community weekly update for 2020-12-12 ~ 2020-12-18, with updates on Pulsar client, broker, Functions, schema, KoP, Pulsar IO, and so on."
 id: "2020-12-18-pulsar-weekly"
 ---

 ## [Pulsar Community Weekly Update] 2020-12-12 ~ 2020-12-18

-This is the Pulsar community weekly update for 2020-12-12 ~ 2020-12-18, with updates on Pulsar client, broker, Functions, and so on.
+This is the Pulsar community weekly update for 2020-12-12 ~ 2020-12-18, with updates on Pulsar client, broker, Functions, schema, KoP, Pulsar IO, and so on.

 ### Pulsar Highlight